Distrobox

 Unsharing mode

-You can now choose to unshare some of those by using the commands listed below when creating a new container:
+You can choose to unshare some of these components by using the commands listed below when creating a new container:

 Shares